-We've already given you two row definitions: cat-dog and dog-row :
+We've already given you two row definitions: cat-dog and dog-row:

-cat-row = animals-table.row-n(0) # Sasha is a cat dog-row = animals-table.row-n(10) # Toggle is a dog
+''' cat-row = animals-table.row-n(0) # Sasha is a cat dog-row = animals-table.row-n(10) # Toggle is a dog '''

 Remember: rows start at index zero!
 Use this to answer the questions below.

-1 The index of a row containing a lizard is

-2 The index of a row containing a rabbit is 3 The index of a row containing a fixed animal is 4 The index of a row containing a male animal 5 The index of a row containing a female animal is 6 The index of a row containing a hermaphroditic animal is 7 The index of a row containing a nunfixed animal is 8 The index of a row containing an unfixed animal is 9 The index of a row containing an unfixed animal (<2 years) is 9 The index of a row containing an old animal (>10 years) is 10) What code would you write to define lizard-row ?
-11) What code would you write to define fixed-row ?
-13) What code would you write to define male-row ?

-15) What code would you write to define hermaphrodite-row ?
+1 The index of a row containing a lizard is 2 The index of a row containing a rabbit is 3 The index of a row containing a fixed animal is 4 The index of a row containing a male animal 5 The index of a row containing a female animal is 6 The index of a row containing a hermaphroditic animal is 7 The index of a row containing an unfixed animal is 8 The index of a row containing a young animal (<2 years) is 9 The index of a row containing an old animal (>10 years) is 40\\A(l) to the decomplete to the Control of 10) What code would you write to define lizard-row?
+11) What code would you write to define rabbit-row?
+12) What code would you write to define fixed-row?
+13) What code would you write to define male-row?
+4 ANNA/Lest and a would war write to define formal a may 2 14) What code would you write to define female-row?
+15) What code would you write to define hermaphrodite-row?
 16) What code would you write to define young-row?
 17) What code would you write to define old-row?
+2.7 That said for third to dolling of the form